joeriks/napkin-sample/readme.md

 4) to make it possible for easy iterations of “top-level changes” – for me or the business persons themselves to see the results of adding and changing details immediately.
 Without involving the ordinary developer process.

 ##Napkin Syntax

+General purpose easy to write and read object notation syntax

 ###Version 0.03

 Write text with tab indentations to create a object tree with nodes and children.